joshwolfer/doctorconsul/README.md

   * `./k3d-config.sh`
   * `./k3d-config.sh -nopeer`

-The `-nopeer` option launched the k3d cluster with no peering.
+The `-nopeer` option launches the k3d cluster with no peering.
 This is useful when it is desired to launch only the k3d cluster without the rest of the Doctor Consul environment.

-# Tear down Environment
+# Delete Environment

 * Delete all docker resources except the downloaded images:
   * `./kill.sh`